Archives for Writing

 The Identity of Pilsen—Spanish Language Presence, Cultural Appropriation, and Gentrification

-Author: Yuxin Fan Program of Study: Humanities MAPH For any visitors to neighborhoods formed by an ethnic diaspora, they must have been greeted by the profusion of street names and shop signs in foreign languages.
-Indeed, racial minority groups tend to congregate when migrating to a new place.
-It is hard for the newly nascent communities to forget the...
+Author: Yuxin Fan Program of Study: Master of Arts Program in the Humanities (MAPH), Division of the Humanities (HUM) For any visitors to neighborhoods formed by an ethnic diaspora, they must have been greeted by the profusion of street names and shop signs in foreign languages.
+Indeed, racial minority groups tend to congregate when migrating to a new place....

 Continue Reading »